castroben/module_evaluator/README.md

   LOG_LEVEL - specifies the verbosity level of the logs.
 0-silent, 1-info, 2-debug.

   GITHUB_TOKEN - Github personal access token used to make all the API calls needed to evaluate the modules.

+  In addition to this, perl must be installed in the local machine running this script.
+The appropriate environment variable must be set to be able to execure perl scripts with "perl <options> <perlscript>"